James O'Donnell Quinn

 James O'Donnell Quinn (1906 – ??) was a Scottish-born miner and political figure in British Columbia.
 He represented Rossland-Trail in the Legislative Assembly of British Columbia from 1948 to 1949 as a Co-operative Commonwealth Federation (CCF) member.

 He came to Canada, settling in Trail, British Columbia.
 Quinn was elected to the provincial assembly in a 1948 by-election held following the death of James Lockhart Webster.
 He was defeated by Alexander Douglas Turnbull when he ran for reelection in 1949.
+He never sought election to the Legislature again.